Bon Om Touk: Salutation of the Moon: Sampeah Preah Khae

-The Sampeah Preah Khae (សំពះព្រះខែ, [sɑmpeəʰ preəʰ kʰaːe]; "Moon salutation") is a Buddhist religious festival which is dedicated to the moon and coincides with the Royal Water Festival.
+The Sampeah Preah Khae (សំពះព្រះខែ, [sɑmpeəʰ preəʰ kʰaːe]; "Moon salutation") or direct translation “prayers to the moon” is a Buddhist religious festival which is dedicated to the Moon and coincides with the Royal Water Festival.
 Sampeah Preah Khae takes place on the last day of the Royal Water Festival.
 Cambodians usually set up an array of offerings in the form of fruits that are popular with rabbits, such as Ambok, banana, coconut, yam, sweet potato and drinks.
 They light incense in front of their homes at night before gathering at pagodas at midnight for the third ceremony, Ak Ambok where they remember the life of Pothisat the moon rabbit.
 Once consumed, adults usually take a handful of ambok to feed it into the mouth of younger children as a sign of care and goodwill.
-While holding their noses, children open their mouth and look at the moon, usually making a wish, to remember the generosity of the altruistic rabbit as a model.
+While holding their noses, children open their mouth and look at the Moon, usually making a wish, to remember the generosity of the altruistic rabbit as a model.
 Apart from these domestic rituals, Khmer people usually enjoy gambling as a group during the festival.

 The full moon determines the date of the entire festival.
 Cambodian people celebrate these two festivals around this time because this is also when bananas, coconuts, yam, and sweet potatoes are in abundance.
 After the Sampeah Preah Khae ceremony, devout Buddhists gather at a pagoda at midnight for the rites associated with Ak Ambok.